kubedb/cli/docs/guides/mysql/snapshot/scheduled-backup.md

   demo          Active    1m
   ```

-> Note: The yaml files that are used in this tutorial are stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).
+> Note: The yaml files that are used in this tutorial are stored in [docs/examples](https://github.com/kubedb/cli/tree/master/docs/examples) folder in GitHub repository [kubedb/cli](https://github.com/kubedb/cli).

 ## Scheduled Backups